cerdemo/MCT4053/README.md

 # MCT4053
-Materials for the guest lecture as part of MCT4053.
+Materials for the guest lecture for MCT4053 as part of the Music, Communication & Technology master's program at the Department of Musicology, University of Oslo.<br>
+Please contact me via [title](cagrie@uio.no) for instructions. <br>